Galaxy Fit vs. Galaxy Watch Active vs. Fitbit Inspire HR

-The Samsung Galaxy Fit has finally arrived today, after being announced back at Samsung's Galaxy S10 event.
+The Samsung Galaxy Fit has finally arrived today.
 I've been wearing the $99 tracker on my wrist for a little over 24 hours.
-How does it compare to affordable Fitbits, or to Samsung's other new fitness watch, the Galaxy Watch Active?
-It feels, in a lot of ways, like it falls right in between.
+How does it compare to the Fitbit Inspire HR, or to Samsung's other new fitness watch, the Galaxy Watch Active?
+It feels, in a lot of ways, like it falls right in between them.

 The Galaxy Fit feels more like a lightweight, budget fitness tracker than the round, higher-design Galaxy Watch.
 It's an evolution of Samsung's longer-display bands going back to Gear Fit.
 Despite its lower-key look, it has some impressive specs: it's 5ATM water resistant, has onboard heart rate (and Samsung's "stress level" tracking, which seems a little unreliable/confusing), automatic sleep tracking, automatic activity workout tracking (for walking, running, biking, rowing, elliptical) plus phone notifications.